 Arbitration Association or other mutually agreed organization shall be requested to submit a list of five names.
 Both the City and the Union shall have the right to strike two names from the list.
 The party requesting arbitration shall strike the first name and the other party shall then strike one and the process shall be repeated and the remaining person shall be the arbitrator.
 The City and the Union shall meet in a pre-hearing conference and shall prepare a submission agreement regarding the specific issues in dispute.
 The designated arbitrator shall hear both parties as soon as possible on the disputed matter and shall render a decision within thirty (30) days which shall be final and binding on the parties and the employee.
 The arbitrator shall have no right to amend, modify, nullify, ignore or add provisions to the Agreement, but shall be limited to consideration of the particular issue(s) presented to him or her.
-His/her decision shall be based solely upon his/her interpretation of the meaning and application of the express language of the Agreement.
-Expenses for the arbitrator shall be borne equally by the City and the Union; however, each party shall be responsible for compensating its own representatives and witnesses.
+His/her decision shall be based solely upon his/her interpretation of the meaning and application of the union; however, each party shall be responsible for compensating its own representatives and witnesses.
 If either party desires a verbatim recording of the proceedings, it may cause such a record to be made, provided it pays for the record.
 If the other party desires a copy both parties shall jointly share the cost of the transcript and all copies.